pinkcitykid/pinkcitykid/README.md

 ---

 <p align="center">
   <i>"You know, for a mathematician, he did not have enough imagination.
-But he has become a poet and now he is fine."</i> — David Hilbert
+But he has become a poet and now he is fine."</i> —&nbsp;David&nbsp;Hilbert
 </p>